 We will walk you through the steps for freezing tomato pie as it is a viable option, but we will share some alternative storage solutions with you as well.
 On another note, it’s perfectly acceptable to use frozen pie crust when making your own tomato pie – so there’s that.

 Stick with us through this guide as we discuss how tomato pie is made and how you can change up or personalize your tomato pie.
-As we progress we will discuss freezing tomato pie and the process for doing so as well as provide recommendations and further insight as to why freezing is not your best option.
+As we progress we will explain how to freeze tomato pie and the process for doing so as well as provide recommendations and further insight as to why freezing is not your best option.